Control-Data Separation and Logical Condition Propagation for Efficient Inference on Probabilistic Programs: Introduction

-\myparagraph{Approximate Inference by Sampling, and Its Challenges} Exact inference methods apply mainly to simple models with symbolically expressible posteriors.
-Therefore, in this paper, we pursue sampling-based approximate inference.
+\myparagraph{Challenges in Inference on Probabilistic Programs} In this paper, we pursue sampling-based approximate inference of probabilistic programs.
 In doing so, we encounter the following two major challenges.

-The first is \emph{weight collapse}, a challenge widely recognized in the community.
-In sampling a statistical model, one typically sweeps the model with a number of particles (i.e.\ potential samples).
-However, in case the model imposes rare observations, the particles' weights (i.e.\ likelihoods) quickly decay to zero, making the effective number of samples very small.
-See e.g.~\citet{Tsay18}.
+The first is \emph{weight collapse}, a challenge widely known in the community (see e.g.~\cite{Tsay18}).
+In sampling a statistical model, one typically sweeps it with a number of particles (i.e.\ potential samples).
+However, in case the model imposes rare observations, the particles' weights quickly decay to zero, making the effective sample number tiny.
+Study of weight collapse has resulted in a number of advanced sampling methods.
+They include \emph{sequential Monte Carlo (SMC)} featuring \emph{resampling}, and \emph{Markov chain Monte Carlo (MCMC)}.

-Coping with weight collapse is an established topic in statistics, and a number of advanced methods have been introduced.
-Two major classes of such methods are \emph{sequential Monte Carlo (SMC)} and \emph{Markov chain Monte Carlo (MCMC)}.
-SMC features \emph{resampling} in the course of a sweep; MCMC collects samples through a random walk suitably defined with proposals and acceptance probabilities.

-The second challenge is specific to probabilistic programs: the compatibility between advanced sampling methods (such as SMC and MCMC) and \emph{control structures} of probabilistic programs.
-For example, \citet{HurNRS15} observed that the implementations of Stan and R2---which are both based on the MCMC algorithm in~\citep{WingateSG11}---can yield incorrect sampling results.
-The fundamental issue here is the difficulty for MCMC walks to \emph{traverse different control flows}.
-See also~\citep{Kiselyov16} for further discussions.
+The second challenge, specific to probabilistic programs, is the compatibility between advanced sampling methods (such as SMC and MCMC) and \emph{control structures} of probabilistic programs.
+There are a number of sampling anomalies resulting from control structures (see e.g.~\cite{HurNRS15}): MCMC walks often find difficulties in traversing different control flows; for gradient-based sampling methods (such as Hamiltonian MC and variational inference), discontinuities due to different control flows emerge as a major burden.
+See~\cite{Kiselyov16,ZhouYTR20} and~\cite[Section~3.4.2]{DBLP:journals/corr/abs-1809-10756} for further discussions.

-This last challenge occurs also in the state-of-the-art framework Anglican~\citep{TolpinMYW16}.
-Anglican offers a number of sampling methods (MCMC, SMC, etc.), but some advanced ones disallow ``non-global'' observations.
-This roughly means the number of observations must not depend on control flows---Prog.~\ref{listing:obsInLoop} is disallowed since there is an observation in the while loop.
-Discontinuities arising from different control flows make it hard to employ gradient-based sampling methods, too (such as Hamiltonian MC and variational inference).
-See e.g.~\citet[\S{}3.4.2]{DBLP:journals/corr/abs-1809-10756}.

-\myparagraph{Hierarchical Sampler via Control-Data Separation} In order to alleviate the last challenge (compatibility between sampling and control), we propose a hierarchical sampling framework that separates control flows and data values.
-See Fig.~\ref{fig:hierarchicalSamplerArch}.

-Our framework consists of two levels of sampling: the top level is for control flows, and the bottom one is for data values.
-The bottom level focuses on a specific control flow \flowl\ that is chosen in the top level.
-This way we free the data value sampling from the duty of dealing with different control flows.